-- c) Use of the Directory by Lenders: - i.
-For applications involving a franchise or similar relationship that meets the FTC definition of a franchise, before submitting the application to SBA for non-delegated processing or requesting an SBA Loan Number for delegated processing, Lender must check the Directory to determine if it includes the Applicant's brand. - (a) If the Applicant's brand is on the Directory, Lender may proceed with submitting the application to SBA or requesting an SBA Loan Number through E-Tran or SBA One. - (b) If the Applicant's brand is not on the Directory, for non-delegated loans, Lender cannot submit the application to the LGPC, or for delegated loans, Lender cannot submit a request for a loan number.
-See paragraph 8.d) below for the process to add brands to the Directory. - ii.
-Exception for Applicants Operating under Multiple Agreements: - When an Applicant operates under multiple agreements (i.e., (a) multiple product lines), Lenders only need to check the Directory for the brands or agreements that are "critical" to the Applicant's business operation.
+- c.
+Use of the Directory by Lenders: - i.
+For applications involving a franchise or similar relationship that meets the FTC definition of a franchise, before submitting the application to SBA for non-delegated processing or requesting an SBA Loan Number for delegated processing, Lender must check the Directory to determine if it includes the Applicant's brand. - a) If the Applicant's brand is on the Directory, Lender may proceed with submitting the application to SBA or requesting an SBA Loan Number through E-Tran or SBA One. - b) If the Applicant's brand is not on the Directory, for non-delegated loans, Lender cannot submit the application to the LGPC, or for delegated loans, Lender cannot submit a request for a loan number.
+See paragraph 8.d. below for the process to add brands to the Directory. - ii.
+Exception for Applicants Operating under Multiple Agreements: - a) When an Applicant operates under multiple agreements (i.e., multiple product lines), Lenders first must check the Directory to ensure all of Applicant's agreements that meet the FTC definition of a franchise are on the Directory.
+If any of the Applicant's agreements that meet the FTC definition of a franchise are not on the Directory, the application cannot proceed.
+If all such agreements are on the Directory, Lenders next must determine which agreement(s) is(are) "critical" to the Applicant's business operation.
 As a general rule, SBA considers an agreement to be "critical" if the agreement (or the products, services or trademarks covered by it) accounts, individually or together with other agreements of the applicant, for more than 50% of the applicant's revenues.
-If the Applicant operates under multiple brands that are critical to its business operation, the Lender must check the Directory for all of those brands.
-For example, the Applicant business is an independent insurance agent who sells policies for 10 different insurance companies under separate agreements for each company.
-Five of the agreements together represent 51% of the applicant's revenues.
-The Lender need only check the Directory for those five agreements.
-If the five agreements are on the Directory, Lender may proceed to process the application.
-If any of the five agreements are not on the Directory, but meet the FTC definition of a franchise, the application cannot be processed.
-The Applicant may substitute other eligible agreements or brands in order to meet the threshold. - (b) If the Applicant's brands or agreements are not critical to the Applicant's business operation (i.e., they represent 50% or less of the applicant's revenues), then the Lender does not need to check the Directory before processing the application.
-For example, the Applicant business is an auto body shop that also rents trucks and trailers under an agreement.
-The rental of the trucks and trailers only represents 10% of the Applicant's revenues.
-The Lender does not need to check the Directory for that agreement before processing the application.
+Lenders only need to follow the Directory (i.e., obtain an addendum, as applicable) for the agreements that meet the FTC definition of a franchise AND are critical to the Applicant's business operation.
+For example, the Applicant business is a dealership that sells 10 different brands of boats under separate agreements for each brand of boat.
+First, the Lender must check the Directory for all of the Applicant's agreements that meet the FTC definition of a franchise.
+If, for example, 7 of the 10 agreements meet the FTC definition of a franchise, all 7 must be on the Directory for the application to proceed.
+Next, the Lender needs to determine which of the Applicant's 10 agreements are critical to the Applicant's business operation.
+In this example, if 5 of the 10 agreements together represent 51% of the applicant's revenues, those 5 agreements are considered critical.
+If 3 of the 5 critical agreements meet the FTC definition of a franchise, the Lender need only obtain an addendum, as identified on the Directory, for those 3 agreements. - b) If one of the Applicant's brands or agreements has been determined by